 One of the most common kinds of dental work that causes flu-like symptoms is extraction.
 Teeth removal surgeries are not as complicated as they seem.
 But just like other surgical operations, it poses several complications if done poorly.

 A dental work that is executed in a careless manner might result in certain complications like, bleeding, swelling, pain, and fever.
 You will most likely feel that you have flu and the symptoms might even get worse if left neglected.
+This is true especially for risky procedures like dental implant surgery.

 Flu-Like Symptoms After Dental Work